MarthGimenzo/bread-baking-advisor/README.md

 ## Features

 ### Existing Features
-•	A tab at the top of the website with 3 clickable tabs.
+•	A tab at the top of the website with 3 clickable tabs;

-•	A dropdown button where the user can click on the day to be viewed.
+•	A dropdown button where the user can click on the day to be viewed;

-• The dropdown button automatically detects the current day of the week and adjusts itself.
+• The dropdown button automatically detects the current day of the week and adjusts itself;

-•	Advice section - This tab provides information about the amount of bread to be placed on the bread wagons and the amount of bread to baked that day.
+•	Advice section - This tab provides information about the amount of bread to be placed on the bread wagons and the amount of bread to baked that day;

 • Input section - On this tab, the user is able to input and submit the amounts of bread that were baked and left ober on the selected day.
-It will check if the data is valid and then sends it to an external API.
+It will check if the data is valid and then sends it to an external API;

 • Overview section - This tab provides two horizontal barcharts; one about the amount of bread that was consumed last week, and one about the amount of bread that was consumed last four weeks.
-This section also provides advice on how much boxes should be ordered weekly, based on the weekly bread consumption.
+This section also provides advice on how much boxes should be ordered weekly, based on the weekly bread consumption;

+• Documentation - The ReadMe file and Mockups;

+• Responsive design;

+• Accessibility - Simple transactions of information;

+• Branding;

+• Git Version Control;

+• Hosted on GitHub pages;

+• A Favicon icon.

 ### Features Left to Implement

-•	Another feature idea
+•	Submitted data cannot be edited or deleted.
+In the future, this feature will be implemented;

+• A feature that gives the user the ability to add or delete breadtypes, so it can be used by different bakeries;

+• A feature that gives the user the ability to indicate if a special event is taking place.
+Thus, more or less bread will be calculated based on this.

+• A feature that gives the user the ability to define how much bread should be added in the next calculation when a bread is sold out.
+For example, if a type of bread is sold out, the bread baking advisor will take into account that at least one more bread should be baked next time.
+In the future, the user can adjust this amount;

+• A feature that gives the user the ability to define how much bread should at least be baked.
+For example, if not more than two pieces of a type of bread were sold in four consecutive weeks, it will want to advice not to bake more than two.
+However the user will be able to define the minimum amount of bread that should be baked.

+• A feature to view graphs of specific types of bread.
+The user will be able to see a timeline of the consumption of a type of bread in the last 4 weeks for a specific day.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

-•	JQuery
-o	The project uses JQuery to simplify DOM manipulation.

 ## Testing